adlnet/xAPI-Spec/xAPI.md

 The display property:

 * MUST be used to illustrate the meaning which is already determined by the verb URI;
-* MUST NOT be used to alter the meaning of a statement;
+* MUST NOT be used to alter the meaning of a verb;
 * SHOULD be used by all statements.

 A system reading a statement: